juefeix/lbcnn.torch/datasets/README.md

 ### `dataset-gen.lua`

 The `dataset-gen.lua` performs any necessary one-time setup.
-For example, the [`cifar10-gen.lua`](cifar10-gen.lua) file downloads the CIFAR-10 dataset, and the [`imagenet-gen.lua`](imagenet-gen.lua) file indexes all the training and validation data.
+For example, the [`cifar10-gen.lua`](cifar10-gen.lua) file downloads the CIFAR-10 dataset.

 The module should have a single function `exec(opt, cacheFile)`.
 - `opt`: the command line options